vitessio/website/content/en/docs/16.0/user-guides/migration/move-tables.md

 vitess-operator-8454d86687-4wfnc                 1/1     Running   0          22m
 ```

-Again, the operator will perform `InitShardMaster` implicitly for you.
+Again, the operator will perform `InitShardPrimary` implicitly for you.

 Make sure that you restart the port-forward after launching the pods has completed: